Koredotcom/docs/docs/gale/models/external-models/add-an-external-model-using-easy-integration.md

 # Add an External Model using Easy Integration

-In this topic, you can see the process of adding the Claude-V1 LLM model from the provider Anthropic.
+In this topic, you can see the process of adding the Claude-V1 model from the provider Anthropic.

 **To add an external model, follow these steps**: